gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 For another example, move the cursor over a symbol defined in a header, such as the `UCSR0A` register on line 11 of `main.c`:

-{% image jtd.jpg alt="Editor with avr/io.h open" %}
+{% image jtd.jpg alt="Editor with the definition of UCSR0A open" %}

 Another handy feature of LSP is showing type signatures and documentation of symbols.
 For example put the cursor over the call to `printf` in `main.c` and